statesauce/redux-saga-web3/README.md

 # statesauce

-An out-of-the-box ethereum web3 api provider and state mananagement tool
+An out-of-the-box state management library for Ethereum and web3.

-:caution: This is unfinished software.
+:warning: This is unfinished software.
 Please use at your own risk.

 To see statesauce in action, see quickstart:
 # quickstart